 We were suddenly startled when behind us her mother screeched, “Get down right now!
 Do you know that woman?
 You’re practically sitting in her lap!
 Get down!”
 I looked at the woman to assure her it was OK but she gave me a stern dismissal as the little girl scrambled off the rock.
 She hung her head shamefully as her mother pulled her aside and continued reprimanding her.
 “I’m sure that woman is nice but I’ve told you many times before to NEVER talk to someone you don’t know.”

 I was shaken by the woman’s reaction and upset for her daughter who was being so publically scolded for something that came so naturally from her pure, joyful soul.
 I felt sad for her and a little shamed myself.
 Was I wrong to have engaged with the child?
 Had she gotten into some trouble before with a stranger?
 Was the young mother scarred from a past experience of her own?
 How might the mother’s fear and actions impact her daughter's naturally gregarious personality as she matures?

 Not being a mother myself, perhaps I don’t fully understand the fierce protective nature of a parent.
 I was a very shy child so my parents did not have to worry about me talking with strangers.
-I don’t think that was as much of a concern back then as it is today.
-Today it seems we live in such a fear driven society which can lead to a crippling sense of wellbeing if we let it.
+Although I don’t think that was as much of a concern back then.
+Today, it seems we live in such a fear driven society which can lead to a crippling sense of well-being if we let it.
 It can also become self-fullfilling if we’re not careful to temper it with common sense and faith in fellow human beings.

 My introverted nature has softened as I’ve matured.
 I’m still not overly chatty but when I do feel compelled to engage with a stranger in my travels, I usually walk away from the exchange feeling more connected and lighter and sometimes wiser and more enlightened.
 We all need more of that in this world today.